davekilian/primer/basic/circuits.md

 Note that electricity passing into the switching line doesn't pass to the output line.
 In a real transistor, there's usually a fourth line which directs the output from the switching line to a ground.
 We don't usually show this in schematic diagrams because it adds clutter and doesn't tell us anything useful.

-Although in this book we'll treat transistors like switches as just described, note that a transistor is more than just a switch to circuit designers: what a transistor *really* does is scale how much electricity passes from the input line to the output line based on how much electricity is passing through the switching line.
-This allows fluctuations along the switching line to cause the same fluctuations along the input/output lines.
+Although in this book we'll treat transistors like switches, it's worth mentioning transistors can act as more than just a switch: what a transistor *really* does is scale how much electricity passes from the input line to the output line based on how much electricity is passing through the switching line.
+This allows fluctuations along the (low current) switching line to cause the same fluctuations along the (potentially high-current) input/output lines.
 One of the most common applications of transistors outside of computing is to [build electronic amplifiers](https://learn.sparkfun.com/tutorials/transistors/applications-ii-amplifiers).

 ## Digital Logic Circuits

-We finally understand circuitry well enough to start building the kinds of circuits that go inside computers!
+With this, we finally understand circuitry well enough to start building the kinds of circuits that go inside computers!

-The basic idea of a digital logic circuit is to use a combination of grounding and transistors to switch transistors on and off, which in turn switches other transistors on and off, and so on, in a pattern that does something meaningful, such as adding two numbers.
+The basic idea of a digital logic circuit is to use transistors to switch parts of a circuit on or off, in turn switching other downstream transistors on or off, and so on, in a pattern that does something meaningful (e.g. maybe adding two numbers).

 Digital logic circuits are composed of digital logic **gates**, each of which is a component that does something interesting.
 Each gate has